 Hello, Pittsburgh Area Families!

-Click here to join our email list!
+Click here to register for our events!

 In this project, we are uniting with three local educators to co-found a project that catalyzes communities toward intersectional justice for all young people in order to promote inclusion, unity and empowerment amongst diverse groups of students.
 The project aims to educate, promote peace, and celebrate the beauty of individuals while combating gender discrimination, racism, classism, heterosexism, ableism and all -isms, phobias and systems that oppress and ostracize fellow human beings.